lhindman/cs121-mod07-examples/README.md

 5. When prompted, Open the repository then Open the workspace

 ## Arrays of Objects Experimentation
-1. Open *Account.java* and *Transactions.java*, read the code and run it to ensure it functions properly.
+1. Open *Grade.java* and *GradeRange.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
-    - Visibility modifiers support the principle of encapsulation by restricting access to instance variables.
-Chance the visibility of the balance instance variable in the Account class from private to public.
-Then update Transactions.java with the code below to modify the account balance, bypassing the deposit() method entirely.
-Would this update to the account balance have been possible using the deposit() accessor method?
+    - This example code has been modified to better demonstrate the power of Arrays of Objects.
+An initializer list is used to populate the grades[] with objects. when you run the program note the order that that the grade objects are displayed in the console.
 Record your observations.
+    - Review the code for the Grade class.
+Notice that it implements the Comparable<Grade> interfaces, which means it provides a compareTo() method designed to compare two Grade objects.
+When we have an array of Comparable objects, we can use the static methods provided in the Collection class to sort our array.
+Append the following code to the end of the main() method in GradeRange.
+You will need to import java.util.Arrays.
+What is the result and why?
     ```
-      double balance = acct2.deposit(75.25);
-      System.out.println("Mary's balance after deposit: " + balance);
-      System.out.println("Mary's balance after withdrawal: " + acct2.withdraw(480, 1.50));

-      acct2.balance = -1000000;
-      System.out.println("Mary's balance after account hack: " acct2.getBalance());
+        Arrays.sort(grades);

+        System.out.print("\n*\n* Sorted in ascending order\n*\n");
+        for (Grade letterGrade : grades)
+           System.out.println(letterGrade);
     ```

-    - With the above modifications still in place, change the visibility of the balance instance variable back to private and run the program again.
+    - Modify the compareTo() method in Grade.java as shown below.
 What is the result and why?
+    ```
+        public int compareTo(Grade arg0) {
+            return  arg0.lowerBound - this.lowerBound;
+        }
+    ```

 ## Arrays and Methods Experimentation
 In the deeper look videos, we discussed that when a class *implements* an interface they are guaranteeing that objects created from that class provide certain methods.
 Java check for this at compile time, but also provides the ***instanceof*** operator so that we can also check at runtime.
 Let's have some fun. :)